Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 Scaling yourself through your ability to change and grow as a CEO is vital to your continued success.
 The problem is most CEOs learn by doing, and “doing” is the most inefficient (and often painful) way to learn anything.

-And before you think this is a pitch for our coaching program, let me specify: You don’t have to work with us (though we’d be honored by the opportunity).
+And before you think this is a pitch for our coaching program, let us specify: You don’t have to work with us (though we’d be honored by the opportunity).
 You don’t have to work with a “paid” coach at all to continue successfully scaling yourself in this way.

 You can find unofficial coaches and mentors just by looking at your startup ecosphere, but you’ll want to go about it the right way.

-Here’s a short exercise you can complete to get the ball rolling toward scaling yourself:
+Here is a short exercise you can complete to get the ball rolling toward scaling yourself:

-1. Identify 3-5 aspects of your business or your leadership that you want to improve.
+1. Identify 3-5 aspects of your business or leadership that you want to improve.
 For example: Product dev, marketing, delegation, or team building.

 4. Reach out (or ask for introductions) to each of these people.
 Ask if they’d be willing to spend 30 minutes helping you with a research project you’re working on.

 Continue building a natural, value-focused relationship with them over the coming weeks and months.
-Although not an official mentor or coaching relationship, I think you’ll find these informal arrangements can be incredibly valuable and rewarding.
+Although not an official mentor or coaching relationship, we think you’ll find these informal arrangements can be incredibly valuable and rewarding.

-Keep In Mind: None of This Matters Unless…
+Keep In Mind: None of This Matters Unless …

 None of this matters if you fill up the time created by these three simple strategies with more Slack messages, emails, and ad-hoc meetings.